Have you tried to search for Singapore’s statistics on cancer?

 But in my opinion, the exact figures could be higher because only diagnosed cases are recorded (after screenings or check-ups).

-What about those that didn’t check-up?
+What about those that didn’t go for check-ups?
 They might not even know they have cancer and it can go undetected until it’s too late.

 But eventually, complications will arise leading to detection, which brings us to the next statistic…

-The lifetime risk of cancer is around 1 for every 4-5 people in Singapore.
+The lifetime risk of cancer is 1 for every 4-5 people in Singapore.

 And that’s a big concern.